t4k1t/py3status-modules/README.rst

 modules
 =======

-- mailstatus operates in two modes
-    - unread mode shows number of unread mails.
+- mailstatus shows the number of unread mails in your mailboxes.
-    - subject mode shows subject of the unread mails.
-A right click will show the subject of the next email.

 - taskstatus shows open Taskwarrior_ tasks.
 If you have overdue tasks it also displays the number of overdue tasks and changes color.